 We regard Biodynamics as a part of our holistic corporate culture.
 Alois Lageder remarks, “From my point of view, biodynamic agriculture is today an evident conclusion for vintners who aspire to the production of top quality wines.”

 We launched a project several years ago with the concrete goal to raise the awareness of our partner companies for sustainable agriculture.
-Of the approx. 120 hectares of land from which we obtain grapes, 30 hectares - at the beginning of 2014 - are already under biodynamic cultivation or partly bio-organic.
+Of the approx. 110 hectares of land from which we obtain grapes, a quarter - at the beginning of 2015 - is already under biodynamic cultivation.
 We regard that as a major success – one which we couldn't have imagined only a few years ago.
 The fact that we already converted our operations to biodynamic cultivation methods years ago is sure to have played a part in their decision.
 We were thus able to demonstrate that these sustainable agricultural practices can be successfully and economically implemented.